dead-claudia/thallium/docs/reporter-api.md

 Reporters are called with an event and either return a thenable or accept a `done` callback.
 Note that you must either resolve the thenable or call the `done` callback *at some point*, because Thallium waits for all reporters to finish before continuing what it was doing.

+Note that when you create a reporter, especially a standalone one, it should *not* itself depend on Thallium, but merely be a function of report &rarr; update state &rarr; print (if necessary) &rarr; return.
+If you feel you need to depend on Thallium, you should consider wrapping the reporter in a [plugin](./plugins.md) and exposing that.

 ## Events

-Each event is specified by the `type` property:
+There are nine types of events.
+You can check for these using `ev.start()`, `ev.enter()`, and so on, which return `true` if the event is of that respective type or `false` otherwise.
+Note that an event only has one type, so `ev.pass()` and `ev.fail()` cannot both be `true`.

-- `"start"` - Marks the start of all running tests, and is the first event fired.
+- `start` - Marks the start of all running tests, and is the first event fired.
-- `"enter"` - Marks the start of all child tests within a single test block.
+- `enter` - Marks the start of all child tests within a single test block.
-- `"leave"` - Marks the end of all child tests within a single test block.
+- `leave` - Marks the end of all child tests within a single test block.
-- `"pass"` - Marks a passing test block with no children.
+- `pass` - Marks a passing test block with no children.
-- `"fail"` - Marks a failing test block with no children.
+- `fail` - Marks a failing test block with no children.
 The `value` is the error that was thrown, untouched.
-- `"skip"` - Marks a skipped test block with no children, via `t.testSkip()` or `t.asyncSkip()`.
+- `skip` - Marks a skipped test block with no children, via `t.testSkip()` or `t.asyncSkip()`.
-- `"end"` - Marks the end of all running tests, and is the last event fired.
+- `end` - Marks the end of all running tests, and is the last event fired.
-- `"error"` - An internal/reporter error, provided for pretty-printing and the ability to close resources.
+- `error` - An internal/reporter error `value`, provided for pretty-printing and the ability to close resources.
-- `"extra"` - Marks an extra call to `done` in an async test.
+- `extra` - Marks an extra call to `done` in an async test.
 The `value` is an object with the following properties:

     - `count` - how many times `done` has been called in total so far
-    - `value` denotes the last value the callback was called with.
+    - `value` - denotes the last value the callback was called with.
+    - `stack` - the stack trace of the call.

-Each event has the following properties:
+Each event also has the following properties:

-- `type` - The event's type, as a string.
+- `_` - A property reserved for internal (ab)use.
+Please leave this alone, and don't rely on anything other than its existence.
 - `value` - The value associated with the event, or `undefined` if none was specified above for the event's type.
 - `path` - The path to the test, from the top-most parent to the current test.
 For the base test, this is an empty array.
-Each entry of this array is an object with `name` representing the name of the associated test and `index` representing the 0-based index of the test.
+Each entry of this array is a location object with `name` representing the name of the associated test and `index` representing the 0-based index of the test.
 - `slow` - The active slow duration for the test.
-This is positive for `"pass"`, `"fail"`, and `"enter"` events, and 0 for all others.
+This is positive for `pass`, `fail`, and `enter` events, and 0 for all others.
 - `duration` - The time it took for this test to complete.
-This is either 0 or positive for `"pass"`, `"fail"`, and `"enter"` events, and -1 for all others.
+This is either 0 or positive for `pass`, `fail`, and `enter` events, and -1 for all others.

-The `"error"` event is for handling errors either thrown from Thallium or the reporter itself.
+The `error` event is for handling errors either thrown from Thallium or the reporter itself.
 At this point, it's recommended to close the reporter, as it's no longer safe to continue.
-As an exception, errors from handling `"extra"` reports are silently ignored for practical reasons (it's an exceptionally complex problem, where I'd have to roll my own async abstraction), and errors from handling `"error"` reports are fatal.
+As an exception, errors from handling `extra` reports are silently ignored for practical reasons (it's an exceptionally complex problem, where I'd have to roll my own async abstraction), and errors from handling `error` reports are fatal.
 If you would prefer to just propagate those errors, you can simply rethrow the event's `value`.

 ## Event Order